dblanchardDev/arcgisrest/README.md

 Contributions are welcomed on this open source project.
 Please see our [guidelines in the repository](https://github.com/dblanchardDev/arcgisrest/blob/master/Contributing.md) before contributing.

 ## Licensing
-Copyright 2017 David Blanchard – All Rights Reserved
+Copyright 2020 Esri Canada – All Rights Reserved

 Licensed under the MIT License (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy of the License at: